 Elyse H. Lee

-Before her current roles, Elyse spent 9+ years specializing in philanthropy and social impact.
-She most recently was a Fellow at Stanford University, and led the impact measurement initiative at Stanford University’s Center on Philanthropy and Civil Society.
-Elyse freelanced as an Experience Designer, producing impactful gatherings and designing environements for change-makers.
-Across her multidisciplinary practices, she has worked with artist collectives, venture capital funds, and companies such as Vine Ventures, Othership, 4DX Ventures, Ambrook, United Nations Capital Development Fund, Acumen, Omidyar Network, and individual philanthropists and family offices.
+Before her current roles, Elyse spent over a decade specializing in philanthropy and social impact.
+She was a Fellow at Stanford University, and led the impact measurement initiative at Stanford University’s Center on Philanthropy and Civil Society.
+Elyse freelanced as an Experience Designer, producing impactful gatherings and designing interior environments.
+Across her work, she has worked with artist collectives, venture capital funds, and companies such as Vine Ventures, Othership, 4DX Ventures, Ambrook, United Nations Capital Development Fund, Acumen, Omidyar Network, and individual philanthropists and family offices.

-As a student of the Vipassana and Cha Dao traditions, Elyse’s work is inspired to cultivate empathy, harmony, and ritual.
-Elyse’s early experiences of inequity as a daughter of Korean immigrants has been a motivator to create a more just and inclusive world.
+As a student of the Vipassana and Cha Dao traditions, Elyse is inspired to create to cultivate empathy, harmony, and ritual.
 Elyse graduated from Emory University with a degree in Political Science, magna cum laude.
-You can usually find her treasure hunting artifacts and stories, learning with artisans, or indulging in rituals of baths and tea.
+You can usually find her treasure hunting artifacts and stories, soaking in hot springs, or enjoying tea.

 SPECIALTIES